-7 Abomhara & Køien, 2015
+8 Abomhara & Køien, 2015

 The integration of AI into cyber security has resulted in rapid incident response mechanisms.
 A study highlights the importance of automation in responding to cyber incidents, reducing the time it takes to recognize and mitigate threats.
 Swift response is essential in preventing further damage and minimizing downtime.
 (Hsu et al., 2019) Understanding user behavior is crucial identifying insider threats.
 How AI can be employed to establish baseline behavior and detect deviations.
-By abnormal user activities.
-AI systems recognizing contribute significantly to the prevention of insider threats.(Chio & Freeman, 2018).AI is instrumental in detection and removal, particularly identifying new and previously unknown strains.
+By recognizing activities, abnormal user ΑI contribute significantly to the prevention of insider threats.(Chio & Freeman, 2018).AI is instrumental in particularly malware detection and removal, identifying new and previously unknown strains.
 The use of AI algorithms to analyze malware characteristics and behavior, enabling rapid detection and mitigation.(Saxe 2015).
-Vulnerability management fundamental aspect of cyber security.
-AI can assist in identifying vulnerabilities in software and systems, facilitating timely patching and reducing exposure to potential exploits.8 integration of AI in cyber security offers various benefits, including enhanced threat detection, reduced false positives, scalability, improved incident response, and continuous monitoring.
-However, it also poses challenges such as adversarial attacks, data privacy and ethical concerns, false positives/negatives, and a shortage of skilled professionals.
-These challenges highlight the importance of responsible AI use and ongoing research in this field.
-The transformative role of AI in cyber security, emphasizing its significance in addressing the dynamic and complex nature of modern cyber threats.
-As AI promise to advance, it holds the strengthening the defense against cyber attacks and contributing to a more secure digital environment.9
+Vulnerability management is fundamental aspect of cyber security.
+AI can assist in identifying vulnerabilities in software and systems, facilitating timely patching and reducing exposure to potential exploits.9